RustySnek/getting-started-with-liveview/GUIDE.md

 In LiveView, the 'C' (Create) of CRUD is streamlined into a more fluid, real-time process.
 Unlike traditional web applications that often require multiple page loads, LiveView allows the entire creation process to occur within a single view, updating dynamically.

-First let's add two new alias functions change_article and create_article to the context:
+First let's add a new alias function `change_article/2`to the context:
 ```elixir
 # lib/blog/my_blog.ex
 defmodule Blog.MyBlog do